MarkAYoder/PRUCookbook/docs/05blocks/blocks.md

 Notice the on time (`+Width(1)`) is 500ms, just as we predicted.
 The off time is 498ms, which is only 2ms off from our prediction.
 The standard deviation is 0, or only 380as, which is 380 times 10 to the -18!.

-You can see how fast the PRU and run by setting the delay time to 0.
+You can see how fast the PRU can run by setting both of the `__delay_cycle`s to 0.
 This results in the next figure.

 ![pwm1.c output with 0 delay](figures/pwm2.png "Output of pwm1.c with 0 delay cycles")

-Notice the period is 20.1ns which gives us a frequency of about 50MHz.
-The on time is 10.2ns and the off time is 10ns.
-This means the compiler was able to implement the while loop in just two 5ns instructions!
+Notice the period is 15ns which gives us a frequency of about 67MHz.
+At this high frequency the breadboard that I'm using distorts the waveform so it's no longer a squarewave.
+The on time is 5.3ns and the off time is 9.8ns.
+That means `__R30 |= gpio;` took only one 5ns cycle and `__R30 &= ~gpio;	` also only took one cycle, but there is also a cycle needed for the loop.
+This means the compiler was able to implement the while loop in just three 5ns instructions!
 Not bad.

 #### Problem
 You would like to control the frequency and duty cycle of the PWM without recompiling.